Teach Mental Health

 Courtesy of teachmentalhealth.org

 Here at the Faculty of Education Western University, Dr. Rodger has worked closely with Teach Mental Health in support of the design, implementation and evaluation of the modular online curriculum.
-Dr. Rodger currently leads a team of researchers to improve the way we develop mental health literacy in teacher candidates through enhancing our course curriculum with online Teach Mental Health resources.
+Dr. Rodger and her team of researchers are working to improve the way teacher candidates develop mental health literacy.
+Teach Mental Health resources are being used to enhance the course curriculum.
 This research helps us better understand how we can support teachers do what they do best, fostering healthy learners.

 Course registrations are continuously growing in Canadian provinces and around the world!

 To view enrolment around the world, click here.

 Register for this FREE course!